Jetpac Refuelled: Development

 Details of a Jetpac remake were first leaked on a listing on the website of German rating board Unterhaltungssoftware Selbstkontrolle on February 6, 2007.
-Rare officially announced development of Jetpac Refuelled later on February 22.
+Rare announced development of Jetpac Refuelled on February 22.

-In a retrospective interview, Rare designers Jens Restemeier and Nick Burton took interest in the upcoming Xbox Live Arcade and offered to develop a new game for the service after the release of Rare's Xbox 360 launch titles Kameo and Perfect Dark Zero.
-Because of the smaller scale of the project, the team had total creative control and were generally left alone throughout development.
+Rare designers Jens Restemeier and Nick Burton were interested in the upcoming Xbox Live Arcade and offered to develop a new game for the service after the release of Rare's Xbox 360 launch titles Kameo and Perfect Dark Zero.
 Rather than simply porting the original ZX Spectrum title to the Xbox 360, the development team decided to expand upon Jetpac and experiment with new elements.
-The team ensured to keep the original core mechanics of the Jetpac whilst designing new features for the game.
-Restemeier also stated that the development process for an Xbox Live Arcade game differed from a retail title, owing to processing power limitations that had to be constantly synced over Xbox Live.
+The team wanted to keep the core mechanics of the Jetpac whilst designing new features.
+Restemeier stated that the development process for an Xbox Live Arcade game differed from a retail title, owing to processing power limitations that had to be constantly synced over Xbox Live.
 Burton asserted that one of the differences with development on the Xbox Live service was the way optimizations shifted from graphics and game logic, stating that this was more difficult than it would have been for an Xbox 360 title such as Kameo.

+The smaller scale of the project gave the development team creative control.
+Rare's management were purposefully kept unaware of the game's developments until key moments, a procedure Rare called "clean room testing".
+This allowed management to give a perspective not influenced by previous iterations or knowledge of the development process when testing the game.

-In a separate interview with Next-Gen magazine, Burton stated that during initial development of Jetpac Refuelled, senior management kept away entirely from the project.
-When Rare's management allowed themselves to view the game, they offered the developers "a fresh eye and more frank criticism".
-Further development took place before management were shown the game again in what was nicknamed a "clean room" test.
-Jetpac Refuelled, along with every title in the Jetman series, appeared in the retrospective 2015 retrospective compilation of 30 Rare titles, Rare Replay for Xbox One.
+The game was released on March 28, 2007, worldwide on Xbox Live Arcade.
+Jetpac Refuelled, along with every title in the Jetman series, appeared in the 2015 retrospective compilation of 30 Rare titles, Rare Replay for Xbox One.